Francis Russell (author)

-Francis Russell (January 12, 1910 in Boston, Massachusetts – March 20, 1989 in Falmouth, Massachusetts) was an American author specializing in American history and historical figures.
+Francis Russell (January 12, 1910 – March 20, 1989) was an American author specializing in American history and historical figures, who was born in Boston, Massachusetts and died in Falmouth, Massachusetts.
 Russell is best known for his book on Warren G. Harding, The Shadow of Blooming Grove.
 He graduated from Bowdoin College, and from Harvard University, with a master's degree in 1937.

 He served in the Canadian Army from 1941 to 1946.

 He married Rosalind Lawson.
 He had a daughter from a previous marriage.

 His papers are kept at Bowdoin College.

 Russell became embroiled in a lawsuit with some of the heirs of Warren Harding around the publication of his 1968 biography of the former president.
 Alleging that they had been embarrassed by the previous publication of some of the love letters of Harding, the heirs sued and won a judgement preventing the publication of the letters by Russell.